yliu1021/CodeHawk/README.md

 CodeHawk will create a file ```problem_A.<extension>```, where the file extension is the argument that ```start``` is passed.
 In the above example for example, CodeHawk will create the file ```problem_A.cpp```.

-## Adding Testcases
+## Adding Test Cases

-Now, to add testcases we can use the ```add``` (or ```a```) command.
+Now, to add test cases we can use the ```add``` (or ```a```) command.

     hawk> add
-    Adding testcase from clipboard...
+    Adding test case from clipboard...
 Done!
-Saved as testcase #1 hawk>
+Saved as test case #1 hawk>

-By default, CodeHawk will extract the testcase from the contents of your clipboard.
-This is because testcases are usually given on a website, which can be easily copied onto the clipboard.
+By default, CodeHawk will extract the test case from the contents of your clipboard.
+This is because test cases are usually given on a website, which can be easily copied onto the clipboard.

-If the contents of your clipboard is empty, CodeHawk will get the testcase from ```stdin```.
+If the contents of your clipboard is empty, CodeHawk will get the test case from ```stdin```.

     hawk> add
     3
     1 5 2
     Done!
-Saved as testcase #2
+Saved as test case #2
     hawk>

 Just make sure to use ```Ctrl-D``` to terminate the testcase.

-One can also explicitly use stdin by using the ```addstdin``` command.
+One can also explicitly use stdin by passing stdin as an argument.

-    hawk> addstdin
+    hawk> add stdin
     3
     1 5 2
     Done!
-Saved as testcase #3
+Saved as test case #3
     hawk>

-Alternatively, we can add testcases by specifying them from a file.
+Alternatively, we can add test cases by specifying them from a file.

     hawk> add /Users/yuhanliu/Downloads/testcase_1.in
-    Adding testcase "/Users/yuhanliu/Downloads/testcase_1.in"...
+    Adding test case "/Users/yuhanliu/Downloads/testcase_1.in"...
 Done!
-Saved as testcase #4 hawk>
+Saved as test case #4 hawk>

-CodeHawk will automatically place these testcases in the subdirectory ```.testcases/``` inside the problem directory, with each testcase labelled sequentially ```1.in```, ```2.in```, etc.
+CodeHawk will automatically place these test cases in the subdirectory ```.test cases/``` inside the problem directory, with each test case labelled sequentially ```1.in```, ```2.in```, etc.

 ## Testing